 What is Necrosis?

 Necrosis is a form of cell injury which results from the death of cells in living tissue by an unhealthy process.
 Necrosis can be caused by different factors, including infection, embolism, chemicals, and radiation.
-This typically occurs in areas where blood supply has been physically compromised, such as the fingertips or toes.
+This occurs in areas where the blood supply has been physically compromised, such as the fingertips or toes.

 Necrosis is a condition in which a body part dies due to a lack of blood supply.
 Not good.
-Necrosis is a medical emergency, and the longer you wait to treat it, the more damage it can do.
+Necrosis is a medical emergency; the longer you wait to treat it, the more damage it can do.
 In most cases, if Necrosis isn’t treated within 2-3 days, the tissue will die and have to be removed.
 This is extremely painful for patients and can lead to infections if not performed by an experienced surgeon with excellent surgical skills.

 Necrosis is one of the most common reasons that people will need plastic surgery.
 It happens when there is a break in the blood vessels, allowing blood to leak out and destroy surrounding tissue.
 When this occurs under the skin, it becomes apparent as a dark purple or black mark.

-It can also happen inside of our bodies, where it’s called gangrene.
+It can also happen inside our bodies, where it’s called gangrene.
 When this happens in the intestines, it’s known as peritonitis.
 Gangrene and peritonitis are just different names for Necrosis.

 What is Apoptosis?